-The multi-colored Taffy Machine was designed to mimic the operation of the traditional taffy pulling machines that were typically seen working away at candy shops or boardwalk concession stands.
+The multi-coloured Taffy Machine was designed to mimic the operation of the traditional taffy-pulling machines that were typically seen working away at candy shops or boardwalk concession stands.
 Kenner’s offering was entirely kid-powered, opting for a manual crank handle instead of batteries.

 To promote continued use, Kenner also sold a variety of refill kits for the toy.
 The Taffy Machine disappeared from store shelves in 1979.